oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

     ![](./images2/ssh-pub-key.png "ssh-pub-key")

+## Task 3: Setup a Compute Instance

-13. Within Oracle Cloud, go to the Navigation or Hamburger menu and under Compute, select “Instances”
+1. Within Oracle Cloud, go to the Navigation or Hamburger menu and under Compute, select “Instances”

     ![](./images2/compute.png "nav-compute")

-14. Make sure you are in the right compartment, and click “Create instance”
+2. Make sure you are in the right compartment, and click “Create instance”

     ![](./images2/create-compute.png "create-compute")

-15. Name your compute instance "MySQL-Compute".
+3. Name your compute instance "MySQL-Compute".
 For Placement, leave it at default.
 For Image and Shape, make sure "Oracle Linux 8" is selected and choose an appropriate Shape that fits your needs.
 Under Networking, make sure the Public Subnet of your MySQL-VCN is selected

     ```bash
     <copy>MySQL-Compute</copy>